You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 You’ll either part your hair in the middle and create curtain bangs as they grow, or you might want to part your hair on the side.
 This way, the bangs will become side bangs and then layers as they grow out.
 You need to stay with the part you choose so that you’re able to train and trim your bangs as they grow.

 Step 2.
-Train Your Roots
+Train Your Hair

-Now, you need to train it to grow to the sides, and you want to avoid having a cowlick that keeps pulling your hair forward.
+When you’ve had bangs for a long time, your roots are trained to grow the hairs in the direction of the bangs.
+Now, you need to train it to grow to the sides.
 Use a round brush and your hair dryer to train your hair to go to the side where you want it as it grows out.
 Aim the hair dryer away from the part to keep your hair moving in the direction you want it.

 Step 3.
 Try Braids or Twists